auliahanifan/soccer/soccerapi/readme.md

 ### Notes

 This app has been installed with Swagger.
 You can access it on `/` endpoints.
 This app has been tested.
-You can access the result on `/test-result/index.html` endpoints.
+You can access the result on `/test-result/index.html` endpoints. *This only on `DEBUG=True`. (still finding why `python manage.py test` have different result when in windows and linux *I use WSL & windows...)

 ___